 Minimally invasive techniques have been proven to reduce pain, blood loss and recovery time as well as minimize trauma to tissue.
 Talk with your surgeon to see if you are a candidate for minimally invasive surgery.

-The Center for Robotic Surgery at BWH is one of the most experienced and diversified robotic surgery providers worldwide.
+Brigham and Women’s Hospital is one of the most experienced and diversified robotic surgery providers worldwide.
 Our multispecialty robotic-assisted surgery program in Boston was the first center in the region to perform 2,000 surgeries using the FDA-approved da Vinci ® Surgical System.
 BWH is in full compliance with recommendations made in 2013 by the Board of Registration in Medicine regarding quality control, safety and physician training for robotic-assisted surgery.
 We were one of the first hospitals in the nation to adopt a stringent training and credentialing process and the only facility in Massachusetts with a state-of-the-art simulation unit dedicated solely to robotic-assisted surgery training.

 The Advanced Multimodality Image Guided Operating (AMIGO) suite at BWH is a highly integrated operating suite that combines all forms of advanced imaging modalities in one suite, including MRI, PET/CT, ultrasound, x-ray fluoroscopy and angiography.
 The AMIGO suite is located in the National Center for Image-Guided Therapy at BWH which is supported by the National Institutes of Health.
 AMIGO enables clinicians to research, develop and refine real-time imaging techniques during surgery that are less invasive, tailored to individual needs and result in better outcomes.